dailypips/suninf.github.com/_posts/2013-11-1-refcounted-in-chrome.md

 ##scoped_refptr
 A smart pointer class for reference counted objects.
-Use this class instead of calling *AddRef* and *Release* manually on a reference counted object to avoid common memory leaks caused by forgetting to Release an object reference. scoped_refptrs is almost same with boost::intrusive_ptr, both need the object wrapped with AddRef / Release functions.
+Use this class instead of calling **AddRef** and **Release** manually on a reference counted object to avoid common memory leaks caused by forgetting to Release an object reference.

+scoped_refptrs is almost same with boost::intrusive_ptr, both need objects which are wrapped with AddRef and Release functions.

 {% highlight c++ %}
 template <class T>